KyleT-GH/SoT-Tracker/README.md

 - `!flag` - Add emissary flags turned in for your ship
 - `!gold <amount>` - Add gold eanred for your ship
 - `!leaderboard` – View top ships and players
 - `!myship` – See your ship and personal kill stats
+- `!crew` - See ALL crew on a ship
 - `!leave` – Remove yourself from a ship
 - `!resetleaderboard` – Admin-only leaderboard reset
 - `!removekill [number]` – Remove personal kill stats